Gibson Victory Bass

-The Gibson Victory Bass was an electric bass guitar produced by Gibson Guitars from 1981 until 1986.
+The Gibson Victory Bass is an electric bass guitar designed by Wayne Charvel and produced by Gibson Guitars from 1981 until 1986.
 It was a bass guitar variant of the Gibson Victory.
 It was not a successful model.

 Models

 The Victory Bass was only available as a four-string solid-body bass guitar.
 The scale was 34″, body made of maple and neck was three-ply maple with rosewood fingerboard.
 A fret-less version was an option.
 Three models of Victory Basses were produced: